deco3500-2017/Frying_Nemo/Documentation.md

 The application then developed into the community field.
 With an introduction and focus upon a large scale community driven recipe database which allowed users to share, like and subscribe to various recipes.
 These recipes could be searched for using keywords and allowed users to search for recipes which included or excluded certain ingredients based upon their child’s preferences or allergies.
-These changes were tested against a group of participants from nearby schools who matched the user criteria we had established in our initial persona’s
+These changes were tested against a group of participants from nearby schools who matched the user criteria we had established in our initial persona’s.
+Since the calories breakdown and statistic seem to be the most difficult and also out of place function for the initial prototype (according to the user testing result), we had decided to move onto the next mockup without the function.

 Script: https://drive.google.com/open?id=0B_8MdQuvq7lgT2JNRFl6Ty1uQ2c

 Raw Data: https://drive.google.com/open?id=0B_8MdQuvq7lgdWpjeThERDBiUmc

 Prototype: https://marvelapp.com/4iga8bd/screen/32252576

+Prototype User Interface Testing Plan: https://docs.google.com/document/d/1UK-YJLkaKeO1MiTz77LK6ZPTDCJU9BNDmlTibgDWC3Q/edit?usp=sharing

+Prototype User Interface Testing Result: https://drive.google.com/open?id=19moXC5qZLWIgBsIP_Zdyfvmg31MAfbZtPblezLaM-Yk

 A series of mockups were constructed based upon this feedback by various members of the team, ‘Frying Nemo’.
 #### Mockup Version One